IreneGR92/Reproductive_skew/README.md

 ## Getting Started

+### Configuation

+- Configs can be set in config.yml if you want to change the default values.
+- you also can create a file in your $HOME directory called .reproductive_skew.yml to have your custom configuration values.
+This will overwrite the default values in config.yml.

 ### Pre conditions

 - The software was built and tested on Ubuntu Linux -> this guide only covers Ubuntu Linux x86_64 if you are using macOS or Windows you may need to adapt some steps.
 - Cmake, make and gcc installed
 - The project now uses the `FetchContent` CMake module to download and build the `yaml-cpp` library directly from its GitHub repository.
 This means you no longer need to manually compile and reference `yaml-cpp` in the `CMakeLists.txt` file.

 ### Compile the binary